Battle of Caulk's Field: Battle

 Parker's force (Note: Estimates of the strength of Parker's force vary.
 Elting gives a total of 124, Hickey estimates 250, Sharpe suggests about 150, and the website of Kent County, Maryland gives a total of 140.) landed late on the night of August 30.
 Sailors from the Royal Navy and men of the Royal Marines were represented in the British column.
 The militiamen, of the 21st Regiment of Maryland Militia, were commanded by Lieutenant Colonel Philip Reed, who had fought in the American Revolution.
+The British had been told of the militia encampment by a Black informant; Lieutenant Henry Crease, who assumed command of Menelaus on Parker's death, reported that "an intelligent black man gave us information of two hundred militia being encamped behind a wood, distant half a mile from the beach".
 During the advance inland, guides, who may have been victims of impressment, misled the British column, allowing the Americans, who numbered about 200, to be better prepared for the British assault.
 Parker's force encountered American skirmishers, who quickly retreated to the main American line.
 The retreating skirmishers led the British towards the American line, which included multiple cannons.
 The battle took place at night, and the light of a full moon exposed the British soldiers during their advance, allowing the Americans to inflict several casualties.
 The Americans held the high ground, giving the defenders an advantage.
-British Lieutenant Henry Crease reported that one portion of the British attacking force was briefly able to gain a foothold in the main American position on the high ground, at one point taking one of the American cannons.
+Lieutenant Henry Crease, who signed the British report of the action as acting commander, reported that one portion of the British attacking force was briefly able to gain a foothold in the main American position on the high ground, at one point taking one of the American cannons.
 However, American pressure forced the British to abandon the toehold.
 The Americans eventually began to run out of ammunition, but Parker was then wounded in the thigh and bled to death.
 The British fell back after Parker's death.
 American casualties totaled three wounded.
 British casualties are reported at 41.